mariomastrandrea/ezwh/GUIPrototype.md

 ### Move Item
 After scanning you see where to put the item

 ![wh_move_item](./assets/gui/whw/whw-identified_item.png)

+*In some circumstances the suggested final space can be unexpectedly unavailable, so the warehouse worker is able to edit this information*

 #### Edit final position of item
 ![wh_move_item_custom](./assets/gui/whw/whw-identified_item_edit_space.png)

 #### Move to pickup area for ou orders
 ![wh_move_to_pickup](./assets/gui/whw/whw-identified_pickup.png)